auth0/docs/articles/monitoring/track-signups-enrich-user-profile-generate-leads.md

 ## 3. Create New Lead in Salesforce

-Record the information as a New Lead in Salesforce, so the sales department can follow up.
+Create a rule to record the information as a New Lead in Salesforce, so the sales department can follow up.
 Please note:

 * The Salesforce REST API uses an OAuth Access Token.
 So for this rule, we use the OAuth2 `Resource Owner Password Credential Grant` to obtain this token, and use the `getToken` function, which uses credentials as input, as opposed to an `API-KEY` as was used in the rules in the previous steps.